Comerciantes Unidos: Colours and badge

 Comerciantes Unidos' colours are blue and yellow which can be seen on the club's home and away kits respectively.

 The current badge was designed by club fan José Requejo Díaz in 2010.
 The three stars represent the three times that Comerciantes reached the National Stage of the Copa Perú.

 Stadium

-Comerciantes Unidos plays their home matches at Estadio Juan Maldonado Gamarra with a capacity for 8,000 spectators.
+Comerciantes Unidos plays their home matches at Estadio Juan Maldonado Gamarra.
+Located in Cutervo, it has a capacity of 12,000 spectators.
+It was expanded from 8,000 spectators in 2014.